GdeGalleta/petfinder/README.md

 * UI developed 100% in code.
 * Communication between View and ViewModel is done through the use of Combine.
 * View flow navigation is done by the use of the Coordinator pattern.
-* The ViewModel performs the conversion of DTO to App Model and gets data from the API by using:
+* The ViewModel gets data from the API by using:
   * ApiResource: model which offers URL formed by the different components.
   * ApiProvider: application connector to an internet resource.
   * ApiError: Error wrapper for the application.